amritrai5757/onlinestore/README.md

 Used "firestore" database which is a nosql & schemaless database.
 All the data is stored in collection & document form, in which each document stores data in mapped form(key value form).

-We have build an express backend and hosted it on cloud function

-In ecommerce site we have used google cloud fucntions
+We have build an express backend and hosted it on cloud function In ecommerce site we have used google cloud fucntions

-Used Context api(hook) is used to avoid prop drilling(passing data from one part to another by going through several other parts that dont require that data).

-Used usestate & usereducer inside functional component for managing and updating state like product(id->price,img,title) added/removed from cart collection,incresing/decresing cart value by items added rather than using class component.

-Used useeffect for managing lifecycle methods/side effect(updating/rendering external variables due to local changes) like, if item added/removed from cart request a new key for the total amount for payment from stripe.

 Used React Router for making single page web app(doesnt require reloading for going to different page).
 Used 'links' for linking different buttons to redirect to desired page.

+Used useeffect for managing lifecycle methods/side effect like, if item added/removed from cart then, request a new key for the total amount for payment from stripe.

+Used Context api(hook) is used to avoid prop drilling(passing data from one part to another by going through several other parts that dont require that data).

+eg-: made product info(server) for (client)addtocart/removetocart functionality of usestate/usereducer.

+.

+Used usestate & usereducer inside functional component rather than using class component for managing and updating state like cart array.

+eg-:(when user clicks addtobasket add that product's img,title,price etc to cart array ,if clicked remove delete that product img,tile,etc from basket/cart array) , incresing/decresing cart value by items added .